LaudateCorpus1/elixirschool/posts/2021-11-09-now-with-more-elixir.md

 end
 ```

-The sitemap generator follows a similar format but the value of content and it's structure makes the task a bit more complicated.
-We break down the generation into a couple steps:
+The sitemap generator follows a similar format but the value of content and its structure makes the task a bit more complicated.
+We break down the generation into a couple of steps:

 1. Add the blog index and our privacy policy